3 Las Vegas high schools adjusting after fields deemed unplayable

 Valley senior J.C.
 Bingham said he left a lot of memories on the home field and hoped to use his senior year to make more of them.

-But after the initial shock of the announcement wore off, there was only one thing left to do — get over it and go to work.
+But after the initial shock, there was only one thing left to do — get over it and go to work.
 As Bingham said, “We’ve just got to go with the flow and keep going on and playing football.”

 “I think we’ve adjusted really well,” Valley coach Quincy Burts said.
-“We talk about adversity and not worrying about things that are out of our control.
-This is just something that’s out of our control.”
+“We talk about adversity and not worrying about things that are out of our control.”

-For practice, Valley and Rancho have lined the baseball fields at their respective campuses to make them at least closely resemble an actual football field.
+For practice, Valley and Rancho have lined the baseball fields at their campuses to make them at least closely resemble a football field.

-Even being able to do that was a huge relief for Rancho coach Leon Evans, despite the “logistical nightmare” of lugging equipment and water farther than in years past every day for practice.
+Even being able to do that was a huge relief for Rancho coach Leon Evans, despite the “logistical nightmare” of lugging equipment and water farther than in years past for practice.

-Fortunately Rancho won’t have to go to that drastic of a measure.
+Rancho won’t have to go to that drastic of a measure.
 The Rams will be on the road for most of their games, as will Clark, but all three schools have found neutral sites at which to play.
-In fact, Clark and Rancho meet each other Friday at Durango.
+In fact, Clark and Rancho meet Friday at Durango.

 The saddest part of this situation, Evans said, is for the seniors who have been affected.
-There’s no ideal game to use as homecoming and senior night, and that’s a lament that’s been echoed by some of those seniors.
+There’s no ideal game to use as homecoming and senior night, and that’s a lament that has been echoed by some seniors.

 “My initial reaction was I was torn up,” Clark senior Chris McCoy said.
 “I was like, I just lost my senior homecoming game.
 I just lost my senior night, and there were family plans for people from out of town to come in.
 But after a day or so, I relaxed and came back to earth that it’s not the end of the world.
 We’re still going to have games.
 We’re still going to have a season.”

-There are some silver linings, however.
-The original plan for the CCSD was to replace the turf at all three fields, and while Burts said he hasn’t heard anything recently on that front, Evans and Pickens said that’s still the plan.
+There are some silver linings.
+The original plan for the CCSD was to replace the turf at all three fields, and while Burts said he hasn’t heard anything recently, Evans and Pickens said that’s still the plan.
 CCSD athletic director Pam Sloan did not return calls seeking comment.

 In addition, each team will have an opportunity it might not have had otherwise — to play on a college field.
 That will come Sept.
-28 at Sam Boyd Stadium, with Clark meeting Sierra Vista at 1 p.m., Moapa Valley facing Rancho at 4 and Valley closing the day’s events at 7 against Cheyenne.
-Valley is using that opportunity as its homecoming game.
+28 at Sam Boyd Stadium, with Clark meeting Sierra Vista at 1 p.m., Moapa Valley facing Rancho at 4 and Valley playing Cheyenne at 7 in the Vikings’ homecoming game.

 More preps: Follow at reviewjournal.com/nevadapreps and @NevadaPreps on Twitter.